-In Web, a counter that keeps track of the number of HTTP requests sent for a viewed entity. request error sampling sampling base
+In Web, a counter that keeps track of the number of HTTP requests sent for a viewed entity. request error sampling values, and calculates the metric's alert level.

 In Web, a counter that keeps track of the percentage of requests completed with an HTTP error.